cdktf/cdktf-provider-okta/docs/policyPassword.csharp.md

 - *Type:* object

 If a user should be informed when their account is locked.
+Default: `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/policy_password#password_show_lockout_failures PolicyPassword#password_show_lockout_failures}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/policy_password#password_show_lockout_failures PolicyPassword#password_show_lockout_failures}

 ---